ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 LAMAR F. EVERETT SCHOLARSHIP – Fund #7269

-This scholarship was established as the result of a bequest from Mr. Everettʼs estate in 2009.
+This scholarship was established as a bequest from Mr. Everettʼs estate in 2009.
 The award is intended to support undergraduate and graduate students in the College of Social Work who are economically disadvantaged and academically worthy.

 MACDILL-WOLD UNCONQUERED SCHOLARSHIP ENDOWMENT – Fund #8977

-The scholarship provides support to social work students who have experienced foster care, homelessness, relative care, or ward of the State status or who are completing internships in the area of child welfare or pediatrics.
+The scholarship supports social work students who have experienced foster care, homelessness, relative care, or ward of the State status or are completing internships in child welfare or pediatrics.

 MARK DEGRAFF & LULA HAMILTON DEGRAFF SCHOLARSHIP – Fund # 0553